 - Internal components might be powered even when the computer is off.
-To prevent damage, disconnect the computer power cord before you remove or install a component.

-- Do not touch the CPU socket contacts or the gold pads underneath the CPU.
-Use extreme care and handle the CPU only by the edges.

-- The CPU socket contacts are delicate and bend easily.
-To avoid bending the contacts, use extreme care when installing the CPU in the socket.

-- Installing a processor incorrectly can damage the system board.
-Contact an HP authorized reseller or service provider to install the processor.
-If you plan to install the processor yourself, view the entire remove and replace video before you begin.

-- Failure to follow the computer preparation instructions can result in an improperly installed processor, causing extensive computer damage.
+To prevent damage, disconnect the computer power cord before you remove or install a component. - $-\!\!-$ Do not touch the CPU socket contacts or the gold pads underneath the CPU.
+Use extreme care and handle the CPU only by the edges. - The CPU socket contacts are delicate and bend easily.
+To avoid bending the contacts, use extreme care when installing the CPU in the socket. - Installing a processor incorrectly can damage the system board.
+Contact an authorized service provider to install the processor.
+If you plan to install the processor yourself, view the entire remove-and-replace video before you begin. - Failure to follow the computer preparation instructions can result in an improperly installed processor. causing extensive computer damage.

-NOTE: When you power off the computer through the operating system, power consumption falls below what is considered low power consumption but does not reach zero.
-This low power consumption feature extends the life of the power supply.